ludoBcg/Mesh_viewer/README.md

 Workaround for the *Could not find the Qt platform plugin "windows"* error for VisualStudio project:

 Go to *C:\path\to\Qt\6.7.0\msvc2019_64\plugins* and copy the *platform* folder into your executable folder (same for the dlls located in *C:\path\to\Qt\6.7.0\msvc2019_64\bin*)

+Used OpenMesh 10.0.0, built from [sources](https://www.graphics.rwth-aachen.de/software/openmesh/download/).
+Use the provided Cmake script to generate a VS2022 solution (uncheck the *BUILD_APPS* option), and build the *OpenMeshCore* and *OpenMeshTools* projects.